git/git.github.io/rev_news/draft/edition-2.md

 and understand.
 In addition, we'll link to some of the interesting Git-related articles, tools and projects we come across.

-This special edition covers Git's 10th anniversary and the [Git Merge 2015](http://git-merge.com/) held on April 8th & 9th in Paris, France, where many Git fans celebrated this anniversary.
+This special edition covers Git's 10th year of existence, as well as the [Git Merge](http://git-merge.com) conference held on April 8th & 9th in Paris, France.
+Git developers and users alike came together to celebrate the anniversary, and to discuss the current challenges of using and scaling Git.

 You can contribute to the upcoming edition by sending [pull requests](https://github.com/git/git.github.io/pulls) or opening